Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Seasonal allergies, often called hay fever, are symptoms that occur during specific times of the year.
 This usually occurs at times when outdoor molds release their spores or when plants release tiny pollen particles into the air to fertilize other plants.
 Allergies are an indication of a disrupted immune system.
 In this article, I will go over natural strategies to support your immune response.

-Seasonal allergies depend on what the individual is having a specific immune reaction too.
+Seasonal allergies depend on what the individual is having a specific immune reaction to.
 In the mid-Atlantic states, tree pollination happens between February and May.
 Grass pollination happens in May – June and weeds from August – October.
 Mold spores usually increase between mid-summer through the fall.
 If you have stronger symptoms during one of these periods it is an indication your body is struggling with that particular particle.

 Pollen and Spring Allergies:

 Pollens are tiny, egg-shaped powdery grains released from flowering plants, which are carried by the wind or insects and serve to cross-pollinate other plants of the same type for reproductive purposes.
-When pollen is present in the air, it can land in a person’s eyes, nose, lungs and skin to set up an allergic reaction that can cause the following symptoms:
+When pollen is present in the air, it can land in a person’s eyes, nose, lungs, and skin to set up an allergic reaction that can cause the following symptoms:

 Pollen can travel long distances and the levels in the air can vary from day to day.
 The pollen level can be quite different in various areas of a particular city or region.
 Levels of pollen tend to be highest from early morning to mid-morning, from 5AM to 10AM.

 Spring allergies are a result of pollen from trees, which can start pollinating anytime from January to April, depending on the climate and location.
-Trees that are known to cause severe allergies include oak, olive, elm, birch, ash, hickory, poplar, sycamore, maple, cypress and walnut.
+Trees that are known to cause severe allergies include oak, olive, elm, birch, ash, hickory, poplar, sycamore, maple, cypress, and walnut.
 In certain areas of the world, some weeds will also pollinate in the springtime.

 Summer Allergies: